 The Prison Litigation Reform Act (PLRA),1 enacted in 1996 as part of the Newt Gingrich “Contract with America,”2 is now as old as some prisoners.
-In the year after the statute’s passage, some commenters labeled ...
+In the year after the statute’s passage, some commenters labeled it ...

 PLRA Attorney Fee Limits Inapplicable to Discovery Violation Awards

 In April 2014, a Virginia federal district court awarded $15,980 in attorney fees for a discovery violation in a class-action prisoner civil rights suit.
-The court’s award came after it found the PLRA does not apply when granting attorney fees ...
+The court’s award came after it found the PLRA does not apply when granting attorney fees for ...

 16 Years of Failure to Treat Neurological Disorder Results in $48,000 Award